Getting married in a civil ceremony

 - a fee for solemnisation of the marriage

-- a fee for use of the council office/ room or for the Registrar to attend an approved venue
+- a fee for use of the council office/ room or for the registrar to take part at an approved venue

-These fees are payable when you submit your notice application.
+These fees are payable when you present your notice application.

-The fee for the solemnisation of the marriage will depend on when the marriage is due to take place.
-See table below.
+The registrar’s fee for the solemnisation of the marriage will depend on when the marriage is due to take place (see table).

-If you choose to marry at an approved venue, you will need to pay a fee for the Registrar to attend.
+If you choose to marry at an approved venue, you will need to pay a fee for the registrar to take part.

 You’ll need to speak to the relevant council to find out details of the above fees.
 The solemnisation fee is usually included in the amount charged.

-You can find out more about giving notice, including how and when to submit your marriage notice application form at the link below.
+You can find out more about giving notice, including how and when to send in your marriage notice application form:

 No marriage can go ahead without a marriage schedule.

-While nothing of a religious nature may be included in the ceremony, music, poetry, exchange of rings and flower arrangements may be included and should be discussed with the Registrar.
+Nothing of a religious nature may be included in the ceremony.
+However, music, poetry, exchange of rings and flower arrangements may be included.
+You should talk about these with the registrar.

-It is important that the marriage ceremony should start on time as more than one marriage may be planned on that day.
+It's important that the marriage ceremony should start on time, as more than one marriage may be planned on that day.

 Registering your marriage

-The Registrar will register the marriage after the ceremony.
+If a registrar conducted the ceremony, they will provide a marriage certificate and register the marriage after the ceremony.